 Don’t focus on micro-managing staff

 The path to peace, productivity, and child success is not paved by ensuring everyone’s workday is the same.
 Sure, there’s a need for accountability, but how does telling a specialist how long their report should be move you both forward to the greater goal?
 The same everywhere doesn’t equal good anywhere.
 You have a unique, systems-level view of your department.
 Focus on that and leave the details to your front-line staff.
+Don’t forget the impact of expressing gratitude through small gestures, such as handwritten notes or treats in the staff room.

 Don’t focus solely on the perspective of your long-term staff.